mohsinulhaq/react-popper-tooltip/migrating.md

 ## Changes

 Some properties were renamed.
-You can still you the old names, but you'll get a warning message.
+You can still use the old names, but you'll get a warning message.
 These props will be removed in the next major version.

 - `defaultTooltipShown` was renamed to `initialVisible`